resources / blog /

 “My Series X is 1 year and 2 months old, so just out of warranty.
 Microsoft wants to charge me $300 to fix it.” a redditor shared, clearly surprised after getting the quote.

 And honestly, who wouldn’t be?
-Three hundred dollars, that’s over half the cost of buying a brand-new console all over again.
+Three hundred dollars?
+That’s over half the cost of buying a brand-new console all over again.

 You know how consoles are supposed to be our escape, our little stress-reset after a long day?
 Yeah.
 All that goes out the window the second something breaks.

-HDMI port repairs usually fall between $100–$200, and power or motherboard issues often land between $150–$300.
+Did you know PS5 HDMI port repair cost usually falls between $100 – $200?
+And power or motherboard issues often land between $150–$300?

-Another gamer took a different path.
+But one gamer took a different path.
 He mentioned:

 “At 200+ bucks I’d personally just sell my PS5 for parts and get a new one.”